BastelPichi/compatibility/4pro2nd.md

 Recommendation: Buy an adapter with a cable attached to it, like shown in the image below.
 It will make your life a bit easier, since you won't have to buy additional DuPont wires to bridge pins.
 ![image](resources/usb_uart_cable.png)

-#### Dashboard cable (risk & destruction free)
+#### Dashboard cable
-To connect the USB adapter with the scooter you'll need a replacement dashboard cable.
-You can buy a ready-to-use dashboard breakout cable with pin headers here: [eBay](https://www.ebay.de/itm/356316680470).
+To connect the USB adapter with the scooter a risk-free method is to use a replacement dashboard cable.
+You can buy a ready-to-use dashboard breakout cable with pin headers here: [eBay](https://www.ebay.de/itm/356316680470).  ()

 Remark: Due to the pin spacing and small size of the dashboard connector, creating a DIY wiring solution is challenging and risks causing a short circuit between the pins.
 Alternate methods are possible, but require opening up the scooter (see [here](#alternate-methods-to-connect-the-uart-adapter)).